FlyPorter/FlyPorter-Mobile/README.md

 ---
 ## User Guide
 ### Search Without Logging in
+FlyPorter allows users to search for available flights without authentication.
+Booking and seat selection require a login, and users attempting to proceed without signing in will be redirected to the login page.

 ![Demo](./demo/Search%20without%20Logging%20in.gif)

 ### Registration & Login

 #### Test Credentials

 | Role   | Email           | Password |